 10 - How long does preeclampsia remain after childbirth?

 Postpartum preeclampsia usually occurs within 48 hours following delivery in most instances.
 Postpartum preeclampsia can occur up to six weeks following the birth of a child.
 Late postpartum preeclampsia is the term for this condition.
-Following childbirth, preeclampsia must be treated immediately.
+Healthcare professionals must treat preeclampsia immediately following childbirth.

 11 - How can postpartum preeclampsia affect a woman’s body?

 The presence of seizures after delivery is characteristic of postpartum eclampsia.
-The brain, eyes, liver, and kidneys can all be permanently damaged by postpartum eclampsia.
+Postpartum eclampsia can permanently damage the brain, eyes, liver, and kidneys.

 12 - How severe is preeclampsia in women?

 Diastolic blood pressure (BP) of at least 110 mm Hg is considered severe preeclampsia.
-It’s also recommended that patients have a blood pressure of at least 160 mm Hg.
-Symptoms and/or biochemical or hematological abnormalities may also occur.
+Healthcare providers also recommend patients have a blood pressure of at least 160 mm Hg.
+Symptoms and biochemical or haematological abnormalities may also occur.
 The fetus or newborn may suffer from hypoxic neurological damage if preeclampsia is severe.

 13 - When does preeclampsia usually start in men?

-The mother has high blood pressure (hypertension) and proteinuria, which are symptoms of the disease.
-A woman is more likely to develop preeclampsia during the first or second trimester of pregnancy (after the 20th week).
-It can potentially negatively impact other body organs and may be harmful to both mother and child.
+The mother has high blood pressure (Hypertension) and proteinuria, which are symptoms of the disease.
+Thus, pregnant women in their first or second trimester are more prone to develop preeclampsia (after the 20th week).
+It can negatively impact other body organs and harm both mother and child.

 14 - What happens to a pregnant woman with eclampsia?

-Females who suffer from eclampsia episodes may go into labor without control or perhaps lose consciousness.
-This can cause the mother’s and/or fetus’ deaths if they are not born.
-Preeclampsia is the most common cause of maternal sickness and mortality in affluent nations, yet it is also the most preventable.
+Females who suffer from eclampsia episodes may go into labour without control or perhaps lose consciousness.
+However, if they are not born, this can cause the mother’s and fetus’ deaths.

 15 - Do you know the symptoms of preeclampsia and how to spot them?